rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 ### 0.1.33 Multipart monographs

-<a name="0.1.33.1">0.1.33.1</a> If the manifestation is a multipart monograph, choose as the preferred source of information a source of information identifying the manifestation as a whole, preferring a source that has a collective title, regardless of whether or not the parts are numbered.
+<a name="0.1.33.1">0.1.33.1</a> If the manifestation is a multipart monograph, choose as the preferred source of information the source identifying the manifestation as a whole, preferring a source that has a collective title, regardless of whether or not the parts are numbered.

 ### 0.1.34 No title page, title sheet, or title card

-<a name="0.1.34.1">0.1.34.1</a> For manifestations issued without a title page, title sheet, or title card (and for manifestations issued *with* a title page when the title page is missing and no reliable description of it is available), if a single title proper is available in a single source within the manifestation, use this source as the preferred source.
-If the same title proper is available in more than one source within the manifestation, choose as the title page substitute the source that supplies the most additional information.
+<a name="0.1.34.1">0.1.34.1</a> For manifestations issued without a title page, title sheet, or title card (and for manifestations issued *with* a title page when the title page is missing and no reliable description of it is available), if a single [Title proper](/DCRMR/title/Title-proper/) is available in a single source within the manifestation, use this source as the preferred source.
+If the same [Title proper](/DCRMR/title/Title-proper/) is available in more than one source within the manifestation, choose as the title page substitute the source that supplies the most additional information.
 If different titles, or differing forms of the same title, appear within the manifestation, choose as the preferred source the source within the manifestation in which the information is most formally presented.
 If there is no formal presentation of a title within the manifestation or if differing titles are presented equally formally, choose as the preferred source one of the following, in this order of preference:

 + a colophon
 + a source within the preliminaries